ttulttul/ComfyUI-FlowMatching-Upscaler/README.md

   stages.
 - Outputs include the updated seed (ready for the next stage) plus passthrough model/conditioning handles to simplify chaining.
+- Stage nodes also display the live thumbnail preview via the shared frontend extension.

 All other sampler-specific arguments (`sampler_name`, `scheduler`, `cfg`, `steps_per_stage`, `denoise`) are passed through to ComfyUI's sampling